hanaoverride/hanaoverride/README.md

 </div>

 ## Educations
-- I am graduating from `Korea National Open University (KNOU)` with a `B.S. in Computer Science` in February this year.
+- I graduated from `Korea National Open University (KNOU)` with a `B.S. in Computer Science` in February 2026.
 - I successfully completed `the 5th cohort of the YearDreamSchool Data Scientist program` (Mar 2025 – Dec 2025).
 ## Languages
 - `Korean`: My Native Language and I usually follow basic principle of writing and speaking, maintaining a fluent and academic tone.